Pop Culture Classroom: Programming

-Programming is conducted by volunteers, many of whom are trained arts educator or comic industry professionals.
-In addition to actively teaching in classrooms and after-school programs, volunteers provide administrative support, curriculum/assessment development, comic and literature reviews, outreach, website development, fundraising and event planning.
+Programming is conducted by volunteers, many of whom are trained art educators or comic industry professionals.
+In addition to actively teaching in classrooms and after-school programs, volunteers provide administrative support, curriculum/assessment development, comic and literature reviews, outreach, website development, fundraising, and event planning.

-Pop Culture Classroom’s programming includes:

-In-schools programs

-Trained volunteers facilitate the program in local schools as an after-school program, a stand-alone unit or as a complement to existing language arts classes or programs.

-Event programs

-Pop Culture Classroom provides high-quality educational experiences at Fan Expo Denver with the Kids’ Lab, Gaming & Teen Lounge, and other programs.

 Influence

 Since the first Pop Culture Classroom program was conducted at Force Elementary School (Denver Public Schools) in the spring of 2010, Pop Culture Classroom has impacted over 400 students in the Denver metro region.
 The organization has conducted programs at over a dozen elementary and middle schools in the Denver area as well as community organizations such as the Boys & Girls Club of Metro Denver and the WOW!
 Children's Museum of Lafayette, Colorado.

 Support

-Supplementary support for Pop Culture Classroom’s educational programming is provided by the Stan Lee Foundation and the national non-for-profit organization Generation Schools.
+Supplementary support for Pop Culture Classroom's educational programming is provided by the Stan Lee Foundation and the national non-for-profit organization Generation Schools.
 In 2013, actor William Shatner appeared in the Pop Culture Classroom's "Corral" at Denver Comic Con to read Maurice Sendak's children's book Where The Wild Things Are in support of Pop Culture Classroom.